 Komodo Island Expedition

-Alila Purnama’s voyage to Komodo Island is a 6-night adventure, sailing the Flores Seas, commencing Mondays to Sundays.
+Alila Purnama’s voyage to Komodo Island is a 6-night adventure, sailing the Flores Seas, commencing Saturdays to Fridays.
 Guests fly direct from the tropical island of Balito Labuan Bajo, to board the vessel and start sailing via Rinca Island, where Komodo dragons reside, to east Sumbawa in the Flores Sea.
 When not being mesmerized underwater, guests may choose to relax & picnic on golden sandy beaches, enjoying a chilled glass of champagne or explore island life, taking a walk through villages or tropical rainforests, glimpsing beautiful birds of paradise in their natural habitat.

 Cloaked in tropical rainforest, Ambon Island is a fertile, mountainous island that lies off the southwest coast of Seram Island on the north side of the Banda Sea.
 It is part of a chain of volcanic islands on the northern side of the world famous Banda Islands – a region of Indonesia that is the subject of many books, stories and songs.
 For a long time the Banda Islands were renowned for their richness and their strategic position for the spice trade.
 Today they are well known not only for their history but also for their breathtaking landscape, incredible marine life and astonishing coral reef.
 With their mix of history and natural beauty, these islands are the perfect place to enjoy diving, snorkeling, beach barbeques and sightseeing – a remarkable setting for unforgettable moments.